JHG777000/Vortex/README.md

 RKLib’s goal is to provide a framework for performance and cross-platform support.
 Yet, it already has some caveats here:

--Should be fine on *Nix systems, but no native support for non-*Nix systems, like Windows(This applies mainly to RKTasks, as it depends on posix stuff like pthreads).

 -No extensive testing has taken place, so whether it makes code actually run faster or not or even perhaps slower at least compared to alternatives, is still open.

 RKLib is currently composed of the following libraries: